Diy Paper Leaves and Grasses

 Newsprint cut with curved edge scissors to create fantasy grasses.

 Quick fix fantasy foliage

-None of the foliage shown are models of nature.
+None of the collection of foliage shown are models of nature.
 They were created to be quick and easy solutions when time is short.
-That though, doesn’t express thoughtless.
+That though doesn’t express thoughtless.
 Start with basic principles and follow your creative lead.